Ex-officer pleads guilty to manslaughter; family blasts deal

 “I have contempt for this system.
 I have contempt for this plea.
 I have contempt for the (Fraternal Order of Police).
 And I have a special contempt for Andrew Delke.
 May you all rot in hell,” said attorney Joy Kimbrough, who read the statement of Vickie Hambrick as she wept behind her.

-District Attorney Glenn Funk told reporters afterward that he informed Hambrick's family of the deal Wednesday and has been in contact with them for three years.
-He said he knew Vickie Hambrick wanted Delke to be convicted of murder and sentenced to prison for life, and he had to decide what was in the best interest for the state.
+District Attorney Glenn Funk told reporters afterward that he informed Hambrick's family attorney of the deal Wednesday and met with Vickie Hambrick on Thursday.
+He said has been in contact with them for three years, knew Vickie Hambrick wanted Delke to be convicted of murder and sentenced to prison for life, and he had to decide what was in the best interest for the state.

 “I was not willing to risk not having a felony conviction, not having him off the force, not having him incarcerated, not having him be able to make a guilty plea where he conceded that he did in fact use deadly force that was not reasonably necessary,” Funk said.